 New England Fall Astronomy Festival

-NH Space Grant will be providing support for the 2013 New England Fall Astronomy Festival held at the University of New Hampshire's Observatory on September 13-14, 2013.
-This year's keynote speaker is Dava Sobel, award-winning author and playwright.
+NH Space Grant provides support for the New England Fall Astronomy Festival held at the University of New Hampshire's Observatory in autumn.
+The 2013 keynote speaker was Dava Sobel, award-winning author and playwright.
 Activities included sky watching and safe solar viewing, astronomy talks, telescope clinic (courtesy of the NH Astronomical Society), family activities.

 Project SMART is a four week UNH summer residential program for high school students in grades 10-11.
 Using the resources of the university, it challenges students to conduct actual scientific research.
 NH Space Grant funded space science and environmental sciences modules.